Privacy Policy

 Under the Act you may access personal information that we hold about you and we will respond within 20 working days.
 You can ask us to correct any errors or delete the information we have about you.
 You may opt-out of any further contact from us.
 To protect your privacy and the privacy of others, we may have to verify that you are who you say you are before being able to provide you with any personal information.

-If you would like to see the personal information relating to you that we hold, or to change such personal information, or you have any concerns relating to your privacy, please notify us through the following contact methods:
+If you would like to see the personal information relating to you that we hold, or to change such personal information, or you have any concerns relating to your privacy, please contact us.

 Notification of Privacy Breaches